projectcapsule/capsule/docs/operator/use-cases/resources-quota-limits.md

 # Enforce resources quota and limits
-With help of Capsule, Bill, the cluster admin, can set and enforce resources quota and limits for the Alice's tenant.
+With help of Capsule, Bill, the cluster admin, can set and enforce resources quota and limits for Alice's tenant.

 ## Resources quota
 Set resources quota for each namespace in the Alice's tenant by defining them in the tenant spec: